-In Steve Brown’s WGRZ interview with the bishop which aired today, Malone gushes over the confidence of the people with whom he states he closely collaborates.
+In Steve Brown’s WGRZ interview with the bishop which aired today [screenshot above], Malone gushes over the confidence of the people with whom he states he closely collaborates.
 Are we surprised at the vote?
 In my previous article about the Diocesan Pastoral Council, I highlighted one representative who had no knowledge of the Movement to Restore Trust.
-This person had served for 10 years in this group.
+This person said he has served for 10 years in this group.

 By definition, this is a highly skewed group, the DPC.
-So let’s do Steve Brown’s job for him and point out the obvious as we evaluate its makeup :
+So let’s point out the obvious as we evaluate its makeup :

-- Hand-picked by priests (Vicar Forane submits candidates for the bishop to approve), not laity, so are council members inclined to mirror the nominating priest’s vision for the diocese?
+- Hand-picked by priests (Vicar Forane submits candidates for the bishop to approve), not laity, which leads to to the obvious question: are council members inclined to mirror the nominating priest’s vision for the diocese?

 - It’s not likely priests are going to choose independent thinkers who are inclined to challenge a Catholic Bishop in their midst.
 That is self-evident by their congenial meetings.